sil-org/whenavail-script/README.md

 # whenavail #
 A script for monitoring a port on another host and then executing a command when ready.

-When using docker-compose all defined services are started simultaniously.
+When using docker-compose, all defined services are started simultaneously.
 However we often have situations where we need a database container started and online before we can run database migrations or other scripts.
-Using ```whenready``` we can watch host and port and then run a command when it is ready.
+Using ```whenavail``` we can watch host and port and then run a command when it is ready.

 ## Usage ##